appvirality/appvirality-sdk-android/README.md

 </code></pre>
 <H3>[Optional]Custom Fonts</H3>

-If you are using any custom font, you set the same to your Appvirality SDK.
-This makes the GrowthHack UI screen looks more native to your mobile application.
+If you are using any custom fonts in your application, you set the same to your Appvirality SDK.
+This makes the GrowthHack UI screens look more native to your mobile app.

 1) Make sure that your custom font files are in "assets" folder